 I greet you now with silver in your hair,

-A winter face etched by the frosts of time
+A winter face etched deep by gelid Time,

-And yet you speak a warmth I’ve longed to hear
+And yet you speak the warmth I’ve longed to hear,

-That has not altered with your passing prime;
+That has not altered with your faded prime;

-Or pressed in prayer to calm that inner strife;
+Faith clasped in prayer to calm life’s inner strife;

-Your movements deft, now slowed as in a dream
+Your languid movements, slowed as in a dream…

-A gentle smile that frames your greater theme
+A gentle smile that shares your greater theme,

 Replete with kindness, love and hope’s desire.